deysitirado36/Latin102/composition2.md

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

-Dictus est quia❌ Herculem estortum esse,
+Dicitur Herculem ad immortalitatam estortum esse,

-> Deianira interfecit suam❌.
+> Deianira se interfecit.